Saint Lucia country brief

 Shared international perspectives and cordial relationship.

-Pursuit of common interests in multilateral fora, particularly the UN, UN organisations and the Commonwealth.
+Pursuit of common interests in multilateral fora, particularly the UN and the Commonwealth.

 Trade and investment opportunities exist in Saint Lucia for Australian businesses, including in tourism and related industries.